Insurance Agency M&A: How Brokers Overcharge

 The broker doesn't care.
 They already got paid.

-This is why carryback-aligned models (where the platform earns a percentage of monthly payments) are superior—the platform only wins if your deal keeps working.
+This is why carryback-aligned models (where the platform earns a percentage of monthly payments) are superior, the platform only wins if your deal keeps working.

-Better Alternatives to Traditional Brokers
+What Are the Better Alternatives to a Traditional 5-10 Percent Broker?

-Alternative #1: Flat-Fee Listing Platforms
+Alternative 1: How Do Flat-Fee Listing Platforms Compare?

 Examples: